kingcinder/CodexOfAthlaethraen/README.md

 # Codex of Athlaethraen

-An emergent glyph archive, seeded in fire.
+An emergent glyph archive, seeded in fire, now home to Genie Lamp with an open-source Linux TTS synthesizer.

 ## Documentation